Course Request Approval System

 - Graduate Curriculum Revisions, including course requests numbered above 700

-Remember, the review and approval process still requires some time.
+Note: the review and approval process still requires some time.
 Please make sure you plan ahead so that the changes are ready when needed.

 Have a question about the Course Request Approval System (CRAS)?